MKLab-ITI/JGNN/tutorials/Introduction.md

 :bulb: **Always** use batch optimizers for complicated models, as more than one gradient paths may arrive at trainable variables and they need to perform simultaneous updates.

+:bulb: Instead of adding a universal regularizer, you can instead set a regularization constant to model variables by inserting it just after their name in the `param` method.
+This forces L2 regularization to be applied during all gradient calculations.

 We finally perform training over a total of 150 epochs.
 For each of these, we obtain the model held by the model builder and call its `Model.trainSampleDifference` method to train it with a provided optimizer, list of of inputs variable values and list of output variable values (these lists comprise only one matrix each).
 This method returns the original